 Ms Helen Zhang

 Helen Zhang is Miss Diana Meng’s National Endowment for the Arts Apprentice in Traditional Chinese Painting.
 Helen participated in traditional Chinese Dance, Traditional Chinese Painting & Calligraphy, and language while a student at CCAI.
 One of Helen’s highlights was placing 3rd place in Duet for Chinese Dance at the 2009 International Chinese Folk Dance Competition Los Angeles.
 This finish along with a audition, allowed Helen to win one of 16 coveted full scholarships to the Beijing Dance Academy for the Summer of 2010.
 Helen has also been inducted into the National Foreign Language Society for her Chinese language skills.
-Helen is currently enrolled at the Pennsylvania State University studying Forensics.
+Helen is a graduate of the Pennsylvania State University studying Forensics.
 Helen teaches the traditional Chinese Painting classes and is assistant to Master Diana Meng.

 Ms Erica Leyder

-Erica is Miss Chen-Yu Tsuei’s National Endowment for the Arts sponsored Apprentice in Traditional Chinese Dance.
+Erica is Miss Chen-Yu Tsuei’s National Endowment for the Arts Apprentice in Traditional Chinese Dance.
 Erica has participated in the performing group and traditional Chinese dance at CCAI since it was founded.
 One of Erica’s highlights was placing 3rd place with Helen Zhang in duet, 3rd in solo, and 2nd in group dance at the 2009 International Chinese Folk Dance Competition Los Angeles.
 These finishes along with an audition, allowed Erica to qualify for one of the coveted full scholarships to the Beijing Dance Academy.
 Erica has been invited to perform for several Governors during Inaugurals and special events.
 Erica has been recognized with NEA sponsored PA Council on the Arts Master/Apprenticeship awards since 2008.
 Erica has assisted Miss Chen-Yu with junior classes and summer camps both as a teaching assistant and role model.
-Erica is currently enrolled at St. Mary’s Honor College in Pre-Med Bio Engineering.
+Erica is a graduate of the St. Mary’s Honor College in Pre-Med Bio Engineering.